Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/ETL-Guide.md

 	```

 ??? example "Specify within the YAML"
 	Alternatively you can tell the tool to do this automatically by specifying it in the `yaml` configuration file, by appending the configuration.
-Everytime `coconnect etl` is executed, the tables present in BCLink will be cleaned:
+Everytime `carrot etl` is executed, the tables present in BCLink will be cleaned:
 	```
 	settings:
        clean: true